Shopify/js-buy-sdk/README.md

 <summary>How do I find out if my store is using JS Buy SDK?</summary>

-If your store is affected, you would have received an email from us.
+If your store is affected, you will receive an email from us.
 Another way to verify is to search for `shopify-buy` in your codebase or the snippets you embedded into your site.
-If this is not possible, then we recommend contacting a third-party partner.
+If this is not possible, then we recommend contacting a third-party provider or search our [partner directory](https://www.shopify.com/partners/directory) for support.

 </details>